What diseases free prisoners from punishment?

 In particular, the rights of prisoners to receive legal assistance, to gather and present to the court evidence of their position on their cases are not guaranteed.
 Therefore, the position of the prison administration and law-enforcement bodies that form the court conviction, depending on their own interests, becomes the determining factor.

-legal provisions, which have similar wording can lead to different results when cases are considered in accordance with the standards of a fair trial.
+The latter circumstance does not allow to fully compare the legislation of various countries in this field: legal provisions, which have similar wording can lead to different results when cases are considered in accordance with the standards of a fair trial.

-also statistics from the Russian court (there is no publicly accessible court statistics in Belarus on this matter): in the Volgograd region, 19 out of 143 prisoners who had applied for exemption from punishment because of illnesses, died during the year, while their requests were pending.
+There are also statistics from the Russian court (there is no publicly accessible court statistics in Belarus on this matter): in the Volgograd region, 19 out of 143 prisoners who had applied for exemption from punishment because of illnesses, died during the year, while their requests were pending.